Jezidourado/Discover_Rocketseat/12. JavaScript/JavaScript.md

 Protótipo.
 Prototype is something thas was created before.

+JavaScript is an language based in prototypes.

+Ex.: If we wanted count how many letters have in one word, we need created an formule ou tag to count this letters.
+But the JavaSctipt already have (under the cloths) prototypes (called prototype chain) taht can bring this information to us, automaticly.

 When we created any code on JS, like an object, the JS have a list of prototype, like bellow:

 ```js